longevityframework/longevity/longevity/src/jekyll/manual/query/filters.md

 BlogPost.props.blogUri eqs blog.blogUri
 ```

-This is a _relational filter_, which is the basic building block of
-most query filters.
-It consists of three elements: a property, a
+This is a _relational filter_, which is the basic building block of most query filters.
+It consists
-relational operator, and a value that matches the type of the
+of three elements: a property, a relational operator, and a value that matches the type of the
 property.
-The property typically belongs to the persistent type being
-queried, but if you are using [polymorphic
+The property typically belongs to the persistent type being queried, but if you are using
-persistents](../poly/persistents.html), you can use properties from
+[polymorphic persistents](../poly/persistents.html), you can use properties from the parent
-the `PolyPType` as well.
+persistent type as well.

 The relational operators are: